adrianles/ruby-hawker/README.md

 ```

 The formatted response will be written to `data/output/{timestamp}.json`.
-You can also find the full output of the search request in `data/response/{timestamp}.json`.
+You can also find the full raw output of the search request in `data/response/{timestamp}.json`.